longtongster/project-model-deployment/README.md

 Simple flask app that can be used to upload and display an image

+## Prepera EC2 instance

+Use an `ubuntu` AMI and use the user data that is available in the `user_data` file.
+This should install all the necessary packages to run the code in the repository.

 ## Run the application using python

 cd into the directory `flaskapp`.
 In order to run the app type: